Remarks by Protodeacon Brian Patrick Mitchell

 Now, I’m going to state and explain a principle, and then I’m going to briefly explain the Church’s experience with deaconesses according to that principle.
 The principle is: “The head of the woman is the man, and the head of the man is Christ, and the head of Christ is God.”

 That’s 1 Corinthians 11:3.
 I could talk at length about what it means.
 (It’s the subject of my dissertation.)
 But the key thing to know about this verse is that it’s not about inequality.
 Just the opposite: It’s about equality.
 That’s how Theodoret of Cyrus understands this verse.
-In fact, he used the verse to argue that the Son is equal to the Father because the Father is the source of the Son, and Greek speakers much more often used the word kephalē to mean “source” than to mean “ruling power.”
+In fact, he used the verse to argue that the Son is equal to the Father because the Father is the source of the Son, understanding the word kephalē to mean “head” in the sense of “source.”
+This is a common use of kephalē in Greek.
 In fact, in the Septuagint, the word kephalē is used interchangeably with the word archē to translate the Hebrew word rosh, meaning “head” or “beginning,” as in Rosh Hashanah, the beginning of the new year.
-We have a similar usage in English of the word headwaters, meaning the source or sources of river.
+We have a similar usage in English of the word headwater, meaning the source of river.

 So we have an equality based on sourceness, and what this means for God and Christ, and for the man and the woman, is that they relate to each other through self-giving by the source and thanksgiving by the other.
 In the Gospels, between the Father and the Son, all of the giving is done by the Father and all the thanking is done by the Son.
 Not once is the Father said to thank the Son, and not once is the Son said to give anything to the Father except thanks.